The One I Love

 Husband Ethan kicks things off by trying to recreate a spontaneous moment early on in their relationship.
 Driven to perpetuate the ideal, his Main Character Throughline introduces an Element of Unending and an Issue of Fantasy into the narrative, respectively.

-His focus on a lack of trust and his efforts to challenge and test his wife’s loyalty dovetail nicely with the Symptom and Response of both the Main Character Throughline and the Overall Story Throughline perspectives.
-And Ethan’s insecurity locks both perspectives further together with a Main Character Unique Ability of
+His focus on a lack of trust and his efforts to challenge and test his wife’s loyalty dovetail nicely with the Focus and Response of both the Main Character Throughline and the Objective Story Throughline perspectives.
+And Ethan’s insecurity locks both perspectives further together with a Main Character Unique Ability of Security.

 The Main Character Unique Ability identified by the storyform explains why this one character is uniquely able to resolve the problems in the story.
 Ethan’s drive to protect their marriage and the insecurity he feels around the “beachy” Ethan keep him on his toes and inspire him to confront and confess to Sophie at the very end.